AchyuthaKumarNA/EduMorph/README.md

-Sure!
-Below is your full README text in plain format — with **no markdown symbols** so you can copy-paste it directly into any text editor or GitHub without issues.

----

 EduMorph — Personalized AI-Powered Learning App

 EduMorph is an AI-powered web app that creates personalized learning content based on any topic the user enters.
 It uses cutting-edge language models like Groq and Gemini to generate beginner-friendly explanations and structured study plans.